 Most of the cybersecurity statistics you’ll read about are gloom and doom.
 The websites and reports aggregating this information may include adjectives such as “terrifying,” “alarming,” or “scary” to get their point across: The digital world is a risky landscape.

 Amid the negativity, here is a new positive statistic, from the Ponemon Institute and IBM: Employee training, on average, reduces the cost of a data breach by $270,000.
-In other words, good training is a cost mitigator if a breach occurs.
+In other words, employee cyber security training is a cost mitigator if a breach occurs.
 Yet there’s bad news: The report found that the average cost of a data breach in the U.S. for FY2019 was $3.92 million, a 1.5 percent increase over the previous year.
-Cyber attacks are becoming more nuanced and sophisticated, and the consequences are expensive.
+Cybersecurity threats are becoming more nuanced and sophisticated, and the consequences are expensive.

 1. Highly effective training is relevant

 Most employees are practical—if something at work doesn’t directly apply to them, they’ll show less interest and enthusiasm.
 Security training is no different: Dry, abnormally expansive courses that cover everything make little impact with employees who require focused learning they can apply to their day-to-day digital responsibilities.

 Valuable security awareness training uses role-based learning to identify which course of training an employee should experience, then presents those users with relevant scenarios that teach proper cybersecurity best practices.
 The emphasis of this training is on behavior rather than legalese and technical terms.
 IT will understand those terms, but the rank-and-file employees will tune out—and not learn.

 2. Highly effective training is complemented by a training ecosystem

 Quality security awareness training delivers learning and best practices to employees who need such skills to protect company systems and customer data.
 A compliance ecosystem of additional training resources is the metaphorical cherry on the sundae, making employees even smarter while further reducing risk with digital activity.